thomasvrussell/sfft/README.rst

 Todo list
 -----------

 - The total GPU memory usage is only optimized for KerPolyOrder = 2 & BGPolyOrder = 2, I will extend the optimization to other cases ASAP!
 In fact, I believe there is ample space for reducing the total GPU usage and I will explore it.
-[Lei, Nov 11, 2022]
+[Lei, Nov 11, 2022] **[ALREADY DONE]**

 - I will allows users to disable the hough detection for preprocessing when there are too few sources in the field in the next version sfft v1.3.5.
 [Lei, Nov 11, 2022]

 - Add a verbose argument for sfft so that users can get more clean printed messages.
-[Lei, Nov 9, 2022]
+[Lei, Nov 9, 2022] **[ALREADY DONE]**

 - Test if we can use sep to replace SExtractor in preprocessing to make sfft more Pythonic.
 [Lei, Nov 9, 2022]